Dear WVEA Member:

 Inclusion of Exceptional Students

-Participants will learn how the IDEA regulations affect them in the classroom.
-Participants will review what is necessary for an IEP and will review procedures for handling students who need special medical attention.
+Participants will learn how the Individuals with Disabilities Education Act (IDEA) regulations affect them in the classroom.
+Participants will review what is necessary for an Individualized Education Plan (IEP) and will review procedures for handling students who need special medical attention.
 In addition, participants will review in depth the discipline rules for IDEA students.

 I Can Do It!